squaresLab/squaresLab.github.io/research.md

 repositories, results, and reproduction instructions, as well as a historical list of largely GenProg-specific papers (through about 2016).

-Papers specific to GP-based repair are listed under search-based softwre engineering, below
+Papers analyzing or evaluating specific components of GP-based repair are (additionally) listed under search-based software engineering.

 {% endcapture %}